End the negotiation status quo to protect finances, eliminate bias, and lead the race for talent.

-Most candidates enter negotiations with salary expectations based on their previous salary, free and unverified data from the internet, or advice from peers or family.
-Rarely do they have access to the same market data as employers.
+Most candidates enter negotiations with salary expectations based on their previous salary, free and unverified salary data from the internet, or advice from peers or family.
+Rarely do they have access to the same market salary data as employers.
 This increases the risk that they’ll have salary requirements that are widely off-mark.
 Think VP-level comp for a junior-level role.

 When a candidate's expectations are unrealistic, even your most competitive offer can make them feel undervalued.
 That’s why it’s important to give candidates the context behind your offer.

-- Explain where your data comes from, your compensation philosophy, the job level, and the pay range.
+- Explain where your compensation data comes from, your compensation philosophy, the job level, and the pay range.

 - To further demonstrate that there’s a strategy behind your offer, share how different roles relate to your overall business goals.
 What skills sets, abilities, and experiences are critical to reaching the next stage?